 The strategy uses an open BIM approach, where the main exchange format used is IFC, which makes it possible to review graphical and attribute information in many different software solutions.
-The end user can pick their software and will still be able to access the information.
+The end users can pick their software and will still be able to access the information.

 Files in a native format are required so that all the information is collected and archived.
 This is a very important aspect for being able to edit the information if necessary, e.g. when using the initial information for possible future designs.

 Based on the developed strategy, a CDE (Common Data Environment) was procured and its deployment has already started.
-Bentley Systems’ ProjectWise CONNECT Edition solution was chosen as the best-suited for the railway infrastructure project, as it ticks all of the boxes – it is a modern, industry-leading solution that ensures collaborative workflows between all parties involved in the project.
+Bentley Systems’ ProjectWise CONNECT Edition solution was chosen as the best-suited for the railway infrastructure project as it ticks all the boxes – it is a modern, industry-leading solution that ensures collaborative workflows between all parties involved in the project.
 For the next couple of months, extensive work will be underway to deploy and configure the system, so that it is tailored to the specifics of the Rail Baltica Global Project.

-Tips for future suppliers of Rail Baltica
+Tips for Future Suppliers of Rail Baltica

 A lot of opportunities come with this approach, but all of these requirements also create different challenges.
 One of the main challenges is finding local and foreign experts and specialists who have experience working in such environments.

 Working in a collaborative environment is not something that designers and construction companies are accustomed to – digital construction, however, is an environment where the construction and IT worlds meet, so IT-minded civil and construction engineers are and will continue to be in high demand.
-They are a cornerstone of the success of this environment.
+They are the cornerstone of the success of this environment.

-Currently the construction industry is in a transition phase – it is adopting to new principles and ways of working, so new roles such as BIM or AIM (Asset Information Management) managers and coordinators are expected to appear.
+Currently, the construction industry is in a transition phase – it is adopting new principles and ways of working, so new roles such as BIM or AIM (Asset Information Management) managers and coordinators are expected to appear.
 More and more experts are gaining experience in this area, and eventually every engineer will be able to work in such an environment.

 For example, consider the requirements for asset management.
 It is expected that information about the physical built assets will be entered into a common database in correspondence with as-built information – the Asset Register.
 This attribute information could include installation data, warranty periods, technical data sheets and manuals, etc. This information would be entered and then verified by the construction companies.